-Musgrove Mill State Historic Site preserves and interprets the site of the American Revolutionary War battle of Musgrove’s Mill.
-The battle took place on August 19, 1780 between Patriot militia and a joint force of Loyalist militia and British Provincial Troops.
-The site includes the ruins of the colonial home of Edward Musgrove, an influential settler of the South Carolina Backcountry whose home was encamped by the British in the late summer of 1780.
-Park staff interprets not only the Battle of Musgrove’s Mill, but also the brutal frontier warfare that took place throughout upstate South Carolina during the American Revolution.
+Battle of Musgrove Mill State Historic Site preserves, protects, and interprets the site of the August 19, 1780 American Revolutionary War battle of Musgrove’s Mill.
+This battle between 200 Patriot militia and a joint force of 200 Loyalist militia and 300 British Provincial Troops was a Patriot victory and a major turning point during the Revolutionary War following the major Patriot defeats at Camden on August 16, 1780 and Fishing Creek on August 18, 1780.
+Park staff interprets not only the Battle of Musgrove’s Mill, but also the brutal frontier warfare that took place throughout upstate South Carolina that divided the loyalties of communities and families during the American Revolution.

 Musgrove Mill State Historic Site

 Clinton, SC 29325